Boeing B-17 Flying Fortress, Athenry, Galway, January 15th, 1943

 and one British pilot of the Royal Air Force.

-Much had been written about, and indeed continues to the written about, the event, due to the fact that six of those on board were passengers and were as it turns out high ranking US Army officers.
+Much has been written about, and indeed continues to the written about, the event, due to the fact that six of those on board were passengers and were as it turns out high ranking US Army officers.
 The full compliment of persons on board was:

 Capt Thomas M HULINGS O-437980